Edith Vane-Tempest-Stewart, Marchioness of Londonderry: Personal life

 On the death of the 7th Marquess, in 1949, Lady Londonderry became Dowager Marchioness of Londonderry.
 Lady Londonderry died of cancer on 23 April 1959, aged 80.

 Descendants and legacy

-One of Lady Londonderry's grandchildren, Annabel Goldsmith, is also a noted London socialite.
+One of Lady Londonderry's grandchildren, Annabel Goldsmith, was also a noted London socialite.

 A number of gifts received by Lady Londonderry from Queen Mary, Sir Philip Sassoon and others were auctioned at Sotheby's in 2012.

 Published works

 Lady Londonderry wrote and/or edited several books, among which are: